1064 Manager Animal Research Facilities

 2. Ensures the humane, responsible, and scientifically or instructionally sound use of animals at the University by maintaining current knowledge of laboratory animal science as well as regulations and standards affecting the use of animals in research and education, ensuring that the care of animals and condition of facility environment are in compliance with federal regulations, and conducting regular inspections of animal care and use facilities.

-3. In coordination with the IACUC and Office of Research Compliance, develops and implements institutional animal care and use policies, programs, and standard operating procedures to comply with regulations and nationally accepted standards such as the Guide for the Care and Use of Laboratory Animals.
+3. In coordination with the IACUC and Office of Research Administration, develops and implements institutional animal care and use policies, programs, and standard operating procedures to comply with regulations and nationally accepted standards such as the Guide for the Care and Use of Laboratory Animals.

 4. Advises the administration on budgetary matters affecting the animal research facilities.